-In relation to each Member State of the European Economic Area which has implemented the Prospectus Regulation, or each, a Relevant Member State, an offer to the public of any Units may not be made in that Relevant Member State, except that an offer to the public in that Relevant Member State of any Units may be made at any time under the following exemptions under the Prospectus Regulation, if they have been implemented in that Relevant Member State:
+In relation to each Member State of the European Economic Area which has implemented the Prospectus Regulation, or each, a Relevant Member State, an offer to the public of any shares of Common Stock may not be made in that Relevant Member State, except that an offer to the public in that Relevant Member State of any shares of Common Stock may be made at any time under the following exemptions under the Prospectus Regulation, if they have been implemented in that Relevant Member State:

-- (i) to any legal entity which is a qualified investor as defined in the Prospectus Regulation; - (ii) to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Regulation), subject to obtaining the prior consent of the representatives for any such offer; or - (iii) in any other circumstances falling within Article 1(4) of the Prospectus Regulation, provided that no such offer of Units shall result in a requirement for the publication by us or any underwriter of a prospectus pursuant to Article 3 of the Prospectus Regulation.
+- (i) to any legal entity which is a qualified investor as defined in the Prospectus Regulation; - (ii) to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Regulation), subject to obtaining the prior consent of the representatives for any such offer; or

+(iii) in any other circumstances falling within Article 1(4) of the Prospectus Regulation, provided that no such offer of shares of Common Stock shall result in a requirement for the publication by us or any underwriter of a prospectus pursuant to Article 3 of the Prospectus Regulation.

-For the purposes of this provision, the expression an "offer to the public" in relation to any Units in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and any Units to be offered so as to enable an investor to decide to purchase any Units, and the expression "Prospectus Regulation" means Regulation (EU) 2017/1129.
+For the purposes of this provision, the expression an "offer to the public" in relation to any shares of Common Stock in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and any shares of Common Stock to be offered so as to enable an investor to decide to purchase any shares of Common Stock, and the expression "Prospectus Regulation" means Regulation (EU) 2017/1129.